Inverness: 21st century

+Demography

 Toponymy

 Inverness and its immediate hinterland have a large number of originally Gaelic place names, as the area was solidly Gaelic-speaking until the late 19th century.

 Several springs which were traditionally thought to have healing qualities exist around Inverness.
 Fuaran Dearg, which translates as the "Red Spring", is a chalybeate spring located near Dochgarroch.
 Fuaran a' Chladaich ("The Spring on the Beach") near Bunchrew was once accessed by a causeway from the shore.
 Although submerged at high tide it continues to bubble and was traditionally known for treating cholera.
 Fuaran Allt an Ionnlaid ("Well of the Washing Burn") at Clachnaharry, where the Marquis of Montrose was allowed to drink while on his way from his capture in Sutherland to his execution in Edinburgh, was known for treating skin conditions.
 Also at Clachnaharry, Fuaran Priseag ("The Precious Well") was said to have been blessed by Saint Kessock and could treat weak and sore eyes, as well as expelling evil and shielding curses if a silver coin was offered.
 Tobar na h-Oige ("Well of the Young") is located near Culloden and was known for curing all ailments.
 Fuaran a' Chragan Bhreag ("Well of the Speckled Rock") is located near Craig Dundain and Fuaran na Capaich ("The Keppoch Well") is located near Culloden.
 Inverness is also home to the Munlochy Clootie Well.

 Although a Gaelic name itself, Craig Phadraig is alternatively known as Làrach an Taigh Mhóir, or "the place of the Great house".
-"Several Gaelic place names are now largely obsolete due to the feature being removed or forgotten.
+Several Gaelic place names are now largely obsolete due to the feature being removed or forgotten.
 Drochaid an Easain Duibh ("Bridge by the Small Dark Waterfall"), referred to in the tale Aonghas Mòr Thom na h-Iubhraich agus na Sìthichean ("Great Angus of Tomnahurich and the Fairies") has not yet been located within Inverness and Slag nam Mèirleach (meaning "Robbers' hollow"), adjacent to Dores Road in Holm is no longer in use.
 Until the late 19th century, four mussel beds existed on the delta mouth of the River Ness: Scalp Phàdraig Mhòir ("Scalp of Great Patrick"), Rònach ("Place of the Seals"), Cridhe an Uisge ("The Water Heart") and Scalp nan Caorach ("Scalp of the Sheep") – these mussel beds were all removed to allow better access for fishing boats and ships.

 Allt Muineach (The Thicket River) now runs underground between Culcabock Roundabout and Millburn Roundabout.
 An Loch Gorm (The Turquoise Loch), a small sea loch which was situated beside Morrisons supermarket, was filled in during the 19th century and lives on only in the name of Lochgorm Warehouse.
 Abban Street stems from the word àban, a word of local Gaelic dialect meaning a small channel of water.

 Many prominent points around Inverness retain fully Gaelic names.